Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 The Great South

 Did you know New Caledonia also has a wild side?
 Yes, it does.
 Drive a few hours south from Noumea and you will suddenly hit deep red sand, a rugged landscape and historic sites like Prony village.
-This deserted village used to serve as a penal colony in its early days and later became home for families of miners but was left abandoned in the late 1960s and is today only visited by tourists.
+This deserted village used to serve as a penal colony in its early days and later became home to families of miners but was left abandoned in the late 1960s and is today only visited by tourists.

 The south of New Caledonia also houses many waterfalls such as the La Madeleine and Goro Falls.
 I didn't get to visit Yate Dam but it sounds like another impressive experience.

-My highlight of visiting the Great South of New Caledonia was definitely Cap N'Dua Lighthouse at the most southern tip of New Caledonia's main island.
-From the car park it's an easy 10-minute hike up to get to the lonely lighthouse with the most stunning views over the natural reserve, the open ocean and nearby islands.
+My highlight of visiting the Great South of New Caledonia was definitely Cap N'Dua Lighthouse at the southern tip of New Caledonia's main island.
+From the car park, it's an easy 10-minute hike up to get to the lonely lighthouse with the most stunning views over the natural reserve, the open ocean and nearby islands.

 That night, we stayed in a remotely beautiful place at the Kanua Tera Ecolodge.
 The cute and rustic bungalows are set right at the shores of Port Boise Bay, perfect for snorkelling, swimming and jumping off the on-site floating jetty.
 It's quite a journey from Noumea to get here, but for true tranquility and seclusion, this is your spot!
 Surrounded by tropical forest, there is also a restaurant and bar and surely, you'll have the beach almost for yourself as there are only 18 huts.